Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Implementation details

 where $\mathcal{TN}_{(a,b)}(\cdot)$ denotes a truncated Gaussian distribution on $[a,b]$, $\mathcal{G}(a,b)$ denotes the Gamma distribution with mean $a/b$.

-For PMH, we make use of the SMC-ABC algorithm with $N=2,000$ particles to estimate the log-posterior.
-We initialise PMH in $\theta_0=\{0.10,0.95,0.12\}$ and run the algorithm for $M=15,000$ iterations (discarding the first $5,000$ as burn-in).
+For \textsc{pmh}, we make use of the \textsc{smc}-\textsc{abc} algorithm with $N=2,000$ particles to estimate the log-posterior.
+We initialise \textsc{pmh} in $\theta_0=\{0.10,0.95,0.12\}$ and run the algorithm for $M=15,000$ iterations (discarding the first $5,000$ as burn-in).
 The parameter proposal is selected as

 which results from an asymptotic rule-of-thumb, see \cite{DahlinSchon2015}, with an estimate of the posterior covariance from a pilot run.